gsmainclusivetechlab/interop-docs/docs/umsession.md

 ## Creting a Test Session

 During the creation of a session the user must perform three main steps.
-In each step the user must insert information and parameters related to the session to be created.
+In each step the user might insert information and parameters related to the session to be created.
 Following, each step and the form required fields are described.

 ### Step 01: SUT Selection

 In this step, the user must enter the information about the SUT that will be tested by the platform.
 The form consists of two fields: type of **SUT** and **URL**.

-**SUT:** The user must choose the type of SUT to be tested, being able to choose between Service Provider, Mobile Money Operator 1 and Mobile Money Operator 2.
+**SUT:** The user must choose the type of SUT to be included in the session.
+The current types are Service Provider, Mobile Money Operator 1 and Mobile Money Operator 2.

-**URL:** The user inserts the link of the SUT that he wants to test.
-In this sense, the user can choose to test with his own SUT<sup>[1](#instancedsut)</sup> or with a SUT simulated by the platform<sup>[2](#simulatedsut)</sup>.
+**URL:** The user inserts the link of the SUT included in the session.
+There are two possibilities: the user can choose to test with his own SUT<sup>[1](#instancedsut)</sup> or with a SUT simulated by the platform<sup>[2](#simulatedsut)</sup>.

 Step 01 - Selecting the system under test:
 ![ITP Session SUT Selection](/img/itpselectsut.png)